kintone-workshops/timeline-generator-amcharts/docs/Chat_Prep.md

 How to set the Field Codes for the Kintone App?
 1. Hover over the field
-2. Click on the top right gear icon ⚙️
+2. Click the top right gear icon ⚙️
 3. Select Settings from the drop-down menu
 4. Click the edit button Edit Button
 5. Enter the new field code